Important Information Regarding COVID-19

 Symptoms of coronavirus are reported as flu-like, with varying degrees of severity.
 While we do not know everything about this virus to date, individuals who are elderly (65 years or older per government designation) and/or immunocompromised appear to be the most at risk of a severe infection.

 Per the current CALAOMS (California Association of Oral and Maxillofacial Surgeons) recommendations and the May 7.
-2020 update from Governor Newsom, we will will slowly begin to see patients on a non-urgent basis, but we will prioritize those patients in pain or in urgent need.
+2020 update from Governor Newsom, we have resumed seeing patients on a regular basis.
+As always, try to prioritize those patients in pain or in urgent need.
 We will continue to be here and available for all patients experiencing pain or discomfort.
-In an effort to reduce social contact in the spread of COVID-19, we recommend holding off on any care that can be rescheduled for the weeks ahead.

 SAFETY MEASURES FOR COVID-19